VariantSync/DiffDetective-Demo/INSTALL.md

 You may run the demo manually, or by using Nix or Docker.
 The manual setup enables you to use DiffDetective in any of your own Maven projects.
 The Nix and Docker setups just build the demo for you to run it.
+Windows users should _not_ use the Nix setup except if they have experience with WSL2, XServers, and Nix (see [REQUIREMENTS.md](REQUIREMENTS.md)).

 ## Manual Setup